Pesto Cavatappi Recipe (Noodles & Company Copycat)

 - 1/4 cup heavy cream

-- Bring a large pot of salted water to a boil.
+- Bring a large pot of water to a boil.
 Add a generous pinch of salt, followed by the pasta.
 Cook just until al dente, according to package directions, then drain the pasta and set aside.

 - While the pasta cooks, make the sauce.
 Warm olive oil in a large skillet over medium-high heat.
 When the oil is hot and shimmering, add the sliced tomatoes and mushrooms.
 Cook for 2-3 minutes, until the tomatoes are softened and the mushrooms begin to release liquid.
 Add garlic and cook for 1 minute more, just until fragrant.

 - Pour in the broth and wine and simmer for another 2-3 minutes, until slightly reduced.
 Stir in the cream and simmer for 1 minute more.
 Reduce heat to low and stir in the pesto and Parmesan.
 Taste and add more salt and pepper, to taste.